semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 By default, nothing else is executed before the agent starts executing the commands for a job.
 This parameter allows you to configure a hook to execute before a job starts.
 It accepts the path to a script (Bash/PowerShell) that will be run right after the job environment is set, but before the job commands start.

 Additionally, you can use `fail-on-pre-job-hook-error` to control whether the job should proceed or fail if an error occurs while executing that script.

+### `post-job-hook-path`

+This parameter allows you to configure a hook to execute after a job finishes.
+It accepts the path to a script (Bash/PowerShell) that will be run right after the job's epilogue commands.
+The hook is executed before terminating the PTY created for the job, so the hook has access to the environment variables exposed in the job.

 ### `shutdown-hook-path`